dwyl/learn-elixir/README.md

 ### *Tuples*

-Elixir uses curly brackets to make a tuple
+Elixir uses curly brackets to make a tuple.

-Tuples are similar to lists but are not suited to modifying sets of data:
+Tuples are similar to lists but are [not suited to data sets that need to be updated or added to regularly](#lists-or-tuples).

 ```elixir
 iex> tuple = {:ok, "hello"}